Committee Co-Chairs Suzanne Matthews and Lindsay Starr

 “My hopes are to see my mentee benefit/flourish from my many life experiences.
 I so look forward to sharing with her as well as the professional guidance it will provide,” Mentor Marline Alexander commented.

 For more information, contact chair Betsy Werley.

 The mentoring program powered by the FWA assists mentees to smoothly transition into long, successful careers after gaining the knowledge and leaving with the tools provided by experienced women part of this organization.
-This mentoring program, formerly at MBHS, a NYC high school, has been underway for many years allowing students to benefit from:
+This mentoring program, has been underway for many years allowing students to benefit from: